markkimsal/statsd-elasticsearch-backend/README.md

 Previously, the config value for timerDataType was always ignored and timer data was alwasy saved as the timerType + '\_stats'.
 If you are upgrading a live instance from 0.2 please be aware that the value of timerDataType will now be respected and you should ensure that you have the proper type mappings (especially for @timestamp) or that your timerDataType is set to timerType + '\_stats'.

+In addition to the above, the value of timerDataType was always overwriting timerData, so all timer information was being saved to the type "timer\_data" when the sample configuration would lead you to believe that it was being saved to the type "timer".

+In summary, the ES \_types of "timer_data" and "timer_data_stats" will now be "timer" and "timer_data" if the sample configuration is used.

 ## Template Mapping (basically required)

 To configure Elasticsearch to automatically apply index template settings based on a naming pattern look at the es-index-template.sh file.
 It will probably need customization (the timer_data type) for your particular statsd configuration (re: threshold pct and bins).